 Fixed/Floating Rate Debt Securities may bear interest at a rate that converts from a fixed rate to a floating rate, or from a floating rate to a fixed rate.
 Where the Issuer has the right to effect such a conversion, this will affect the secondary market and the market value of the Debt Securities since the Issuer may be expected to convert the rate when it is likely to produce a lower overall cost of borrowing.
-If the Issuer converts from a fixed rate to a floating rate in such circumstances, the spread on the Fixed/Floating Rate Debt Securities may be less favourable than then prevailing spreads on comparable Floating Rate Debt Securities tied to the same reference rate.
+If the Issuer converts from a fixed rate to a floating spreads on comparable Floating Rate Debt Securities tied to the same reference rate.
 In addition, the new floating rate at any time may be lower than the rates on other Debt Securities.
 If the Issuer converts from a floating rate to a fixed rate in such circumstances, the fixed rate may be lower than then prevailing market rates on its Debt Securities.